radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/environments.md

 ## Environment details

 To access further details about an environment, select the name of the environment you wish to view.

 ![image description](images/env-details.png)

 This brings you to the environment's *Overview* screen, where you can view further information about a given environment, such as node status or connections, and perform monitoring and updating actions.

-[!note] To learn more about the environment *Overview* features, review the [environment details](environments/environment-details/environment-details-ui.md) guide.
+> **NOTE:** To learn more about the environment *Overview* features, review the [environment details](environments/environment-details/environment-details-ui.md) guide.

 ![image description](images/detailed-view.png)

 ## Environment type

 The environment **Type** is listed below the environment name and indicates whether the environment is configured as a "Production or "Non-production" environment.
 "Production" environments are for production purposes, and "Non-production" environments are for development and testing.

-[!note] The number of production and non-production environments available will differ depending on your organization's selected tier.
+> **NOTE:** The number of production and non-production environments available will differ depending on your organization's selected tier.
 Please contact your RadiantOne account representative to adjust your tier if you require additional environments.

 ![image description](images/env-type.png)